 At TV Edwards LLP, our specialist UK Japanese knotweed dispute lawyers have successfully represented clients whose properties have been affected by Japanese knotweed.

 Japanese knotweed (Fallopia japonica) is a weed that spreads rapidly.
-In winter the plant dies back to ground level but by early summer the bamboo-like stems emerge from rhizomes deep underground to shoot to over 2.1m (7ft), suppressing all other plant growth around them.
+In winter, the plant dies back to ground level but by early summer the bamboo-like stems emerge from rhizomes deep underground to shoot to over 2.1m (7ft), suppressing all other plant growth around them.
+This can cause disputes between neighbours.

-The weed isn’t poisonous to human beings but can be irritable to sensitive skin.
-It has a particularly quick growth speed, which can be up to 3m in a month.
+Japanese knotweed isn’t poisonous to human beings, but can be irritable to sensitive skin.
+It has a particularly quick growth speed, which can be up to 3 metres in a month.
+This is annoying and can devalue property.

 If you fail to remove the Japanese Knotweed using a professional removal company ensuring it doesn’t come back it would constitute a private nuisance.
 A private nuisance is an actionable cause of action and is defined as an act or omission which is an interference with, disturbance of or annoyance to a person in the exercise or enjoyment of his ownership or occupation of the land.
 It allows the aggrieved party to apply to court for injunctive relief compelling its removal and/or seek damages that have been sustained because of this failure.